The most common CBD questions answered

 As mentioned earlier, CBD has become the new “in” thing to try, especially in the age of social media and its many influencers.
 I suppose the cute and well-designed packaging helps too!
 God knows, this millennial woman loves a beautifully packaged product!

-Because of the thousands of millennials wanting to adjust with societal definitions of being “hip”, there has been a rapid boom in products containing CBD.
+Because of the thousands of millennials wanting to adjust to societal definitions of being “hip”, there has been a rapid boom in products containing CBD.
 The wellness industry, in particular, seems to have come out in full force in its support for CBD infused products.

 For example, and this is no joke, have you heard of salad dressings containing CBD?
 CBD oil is becoming a common product that can be consumed tossed over a salad or if you’re feeling particularly fancy, make it into a hemp vinaigrette.
 Or how about CBD chocolates that are pitched as being able to relieve anxiety and stress?

 CBD has found its way into the beauty industry too, with many stores jumping the bandwagon in creating skincare and other essential beauty products that have some concentration of CBD in them.
+Read more about CBD skin care benefits.

 According to an article on the Forbes website, luxury retailer, Saks Fifth Avenue in New York, has now launched a “CBD Beauty Corner”, with products ranging from moisturisers to foundations.
-The article also mentions that the CBD beauty segment of the entire CBD market is estimated to reach $25 million in the next decade, thereby occupying about 15 percent of the worldwide market for skincare.
+The article also mentions that the CBD beauty segment of the entire CBD market is estimated to reach $25 million in the next decade, thereby occupying about 15 per cent of the worldwide market for skincare.

 CBD infused tampons are fast becoming the new normal, with companies that manufacture these wellness products, claiming that their suppositories and tampons that are infused with cannabidiol, help alleviate severe cramps and discomfort by providing the body with relief directly where it is needed.